amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 In this lab, you will start to break apart Interstella's logistics platform monolith into microservices.
 To help with this, the first thing we'll do is explain how the monolith works in more detail.

-When a request first comes in, all four resources are gathered in sequence.
+When a request first comes in, all two resources are gathered in sequence.
 Then, once it's confirmed that everything has been gathered, they are fulfilled back to the customer.
-Logically, you can think of this as five separate services.
+Logically, you can think of this as three separate services.
 One per resource and one for fulfillment.
 The goal for this lab is to remove those functions from the monolith and implement as their own micrservice.

 When moving to microservices, there are some patterns that are fairly common.
 One is to rewrite your entire application with microservices in mind.
 While this is nice and you have great code to work with going forward, it's often not feasible.